Students vaccinate teachers at mobile clinic

 Teachers and staff in multiple Hardin County school districts were vaccinated this week thanks to Ohio Northern University and their Healthwise Mobile Clinic.

 Pharmacists and Ohio Northern pharmacy students were geared up in their white coats, ready to give out the shots.
-One student says although she was nervous, she’s glad she can be a part of something impactful.
+One student says although she was nervous for today, she’s glad she can be a part of something impactful.

 Hattie Foster, a 4th year pharmacy student says, “A little bit nervous just because you want to do good for the people coming out today, but excited and happy that I can be a part of this and can make just a small little indent to hopefully have this be over.”